 Grampian Credit Union – has fast track loans available for emergencies.
 Further information is available on their site.

-NorthEast sensory services – inline with govt requirements their office is closed.
-Please click here for further help and updates.
+NorthEast sensory services – click here for further help and updates.

 Penumbra is offering a first response email and telephone services to people who are struggling to cope and it is impacting on their mental health illness or wellbeing.
 If there is no answer, please leave your name and number and a trained counsellor will get back to you.